Blog

 Praiz integrations dashboard connecting CRM and VoIP tools for a secure, GDPR-compliant tech stack

-Feature Purpose GDPR Benefit
+Feature Purpose GDPR benefit

-Redaction Hide PII (Personally Identifiable Information) from transcripts Data minimization: Ensures only necessary business data is stored.
+Redaction Hide PII (personally identifiable information) from transcripts Data minimization: ensures only necessary business data is stored

-PII Detection Automatically identify names, addresses, and sensitive info Privacy protection: Prevents accidental exposure of personal data.
+PII detection Automatically identify names, addresses, and sensitive info Privacy protection: prevents accidental exposure of personal data

-Access Logs Track and record every internal viewer or interaction Accountability: Provides a clear audit trail for regulators.
+Access logs Track and record every internal viewer or interaction Accountability: provides a clear audit trail for regulators

 Is a voice recording considered personal data under GDPR?